John McManners: Military service

 In September 1939 Great Britain entered the Second World War prompting McManners immediately to volunteer for military service.
-He joined his local regiment the Royal Northumberland Fusiliers, where he made his name as a winger in their soccer team, and completed basic training.
-However, when the Army realised he had recently been awarded a first-class honours degree, the Regiment shelved its plans for him to become a driving instructor.
-Instead he was sent to the OCTU at Fenham Barracks where he was put through basic training for a second time, and was commissioned.
+He joined his local regiment the Royal Northumberland Fusiliers, where he made his name as a winger in their football team, and completed basic training.
+He was sent to the OCTU at Fenham Barracks where he was put through basic training for a second time, and commissioned.
 McManners served in the Western Desert Campaign and was at the Siege of Tobruk.
-He was made Adjutant of the First Battalion, under Commanding Officer Lt Col Forbes -Watson.
+He was made Adjutant of the First Battalion, under Commanding Officer Lt Col Forbes-Watson.

-Amongst other military skills, McManners had made himself an expert in the use of the sun compass.
-This paid off in the breakout from Tobruk.
-With a water truck and part of battalion headquarters, McManners managed to escape from the German encirclement of Tobruk.
-His plan involved driving at night through German Panzer units, then far south into the lethal and at that time unmapped Quattarra Depression.
-When the battalion re-grouped at Alexandria, only 10 per cent remained, the rest captured or killed.
-He and Lt Col Forbes Watson reformed the battalion with men sent out from the UK, in time for the final battles of the Western Desert campaign - and El Alamein.
-McManners also served with the 210 British Liaison Unit (Greek Mission) in Alexandria to help prepare Greece for restoration of constitutional government.

-In his later years, McManners talked of his time as the Adjutant of his regiment's First Battalion - its Regular battalion, of the ten formed for the Second World War, to have been his greatest achievement.
+McManners also served with the 210 British Liaison Unit (Greek Mission) in Alexandria to help prepare Greece for the time after the war.

 Ordination and early teaching career

 While in the military McManners decided to follow his father's vocation and become ordained into the Church of England.
 He studied at St Chad's College, Durham, and was ordained as a deacon in 1947 and a priest in 1948.
 He first served as curate of Leeds Parish Church for 10 months.
 Then, in 1948, invited back to his alma mater to be the Chaplain and lecture in History.

 In 1951 he married Sarah Errington whom he met while studying in Durham.
 They had two sons, Hugh and Peter, and two daughters, Ann and Helen.
-Both his wife and children survived him.

 In 1956 he accepted the chair of History at the University of Tasmania in Hobart, Australia.
 He remained for four years before moving to the University of Sydney as the chair of History from 1960 to 1965.